 At the sorting facility, each box is tagged to identify the orchard it has come from and put into cold storage to keep it fresh.
 Fruit is sorted in the order it comes in; in peak harvest season, there is a bit of a queue.

-Sorting and grading the apples for retail sale has become a surprisingly technology-assisted process, although every piece of fruit is also examined by trained human eyes, as well.
+Sorting and grading the apples for retail sale has become a surprisingly technology-assisted process, although every piece of fruit is also examined by trained human eyes.

 At the first stage, the apples are moved from the initial crate or box to a conveyor belt that is made of up square plates with round indentations in which a single apple can ride without risk of damage.
 During this process, each apple is examined and any fruit with dents, scars, blemishes or shape irregularities is removed.